adelcor/qa/README.md

 # qa
-My training for qa with Behave and Selenium
+My training for QA with Behave and Selenium

 constructing...